2 Data

 The contents of a single cell of a data table, a specific measurement, except for the first row, which (usually) contains the variable names.

 The name variable was chosen because the data values for a variable vary.
 Doing data analysis is the analysis of that variability.
-Data analysis is the analysis of the data values of a single variable and analyses that relate the data values of different variables.
+Analysis of data can proceed only after the data table and the relevant variables within it are identified.

 Variables define the columns of a data table.
 What about the rows?